-The dashboard focuses mainly on 4 metrics: the net promoter score (NPS), the loyal customer rate, the % of premium users, and the customer lifetime value (CLV).
-Each of them is compared to the values of the previous month so you can quickly understand if you improved or decreased since your last report.
+The dashboard focuses mainly on four metrics: the net promoter score (NPS), the loyal customer rate, the % of premium users, and the customer lifetime value (CLV).
+Each of them is compared to the values of the previous month so you can quickly understand if you have improved or decreased since your last report.
 Next, the service dashboard provides a detailed breakdown of each metric for the last 12 months.
-As mentioned, including historical data in your reports will help you get a bigger understanding of your performance, find trends and patterns in your data, and boost your strategies based on factual information.
+As mentioned, including historical data in your reports will allow you to get a better understanding of your performance, find trends and patterns, and boost your strategies based on factual information.

 3. Monthly Sales Report

-This monthly sales report is used to monitor, analyze, and determine sales trends and performance every month in order to run the sales department successfully.
-Its main focus is on high-level sales KPIs that are most interesting for c-level executives, managers, and sales VPs.
+This monthly sales report template is used to monitor, analyze, and determine trends and performance every month in order to run the department successfully.
+Its main focus is on high-level sales KPIs that are most interesting for C-level executives, managers, and sales VPs.

 **click to enlarge**

-Going a bit more in-depth with this monthly sales report sample we first get a glance at critical sales numbers such as revenue, profit, and costs.
+Going a bit more in-depth with this sample, we first get a glance at critical numbers such as revenue, profit, and costs.
 Each of them is compared to a set target as well as the performance of the previous month.
-Like this, you can easily understand if the business is reaching its goals and strategies are being successful.
+Through this, you can easily understand if the business is reaching its goals and strategies are being successful.

 Next, we have more detailed breakdowns of these metrics with current and past performance.
-This is invaluable information to include in your monthly status report template as it provides managers with a complete perspective on every sales process, allowing him/her the possibility to dig deeper into the data to find opportunities for sustainable business development.
-For example, by looking at the incremental sales monthly you can understand which channels are bringing the most revenue and exclude the ones that are not.
-If this would be tracked on a quarterly basis the business could not notice on time that some channels are not worth the investment.
+This is invaluable information to include in your monthly status report template as it provides managers with a complete perspective on every sales process, allowing them the possibility to dig deeper into the data to find opportunities for sustainable business development.
+For example, by looking at the incremental sales every month, you can understand which channels are bringing the most revenue and exclude the ones that are not.
+If this were tracked on a quarterly basis, the business could not notice on time that some channels are not worth the investment.

-The next monthly report example focuses on management, specifically in the executive level operations of a tech-driven Software as a Service company.
-The most relevant areas in which any SaaS business should focus are customers, recurring revenue, and operational costs and this dashboard provides an overview of each of them.
+The next monthly status report template focuses on management, specifically in the executive-level operations of a tech-driven Software as a Service company.
+The most relevant areas on which any SaaS business should focus are customers, recurring revenue, and operational costs, and this dashboard provides an overview of each of them.

 **click to enlarge**

 Armed with historical data from the last year, this monthly management report provides in-depth insights into performance and costs, keeping executives informed about every relevant indicator that can help the business stay profitable.
-The left part of the dashboard displays a line chart for paying customers, lost, and churn rate.
-The goal here should be to keep your churn rate as low as possible with efficient strategies that need to closely be monitored and improved every month.
+The left part of the dashboard displays a line chart for new paying customers, lost customers, and churn rates.
+The goal here should be to keep your churn rate as low as possible with efficient strategies that must be closely monitored and improved every month.
 A standard value for churn should be roughly 0,5% a month or 5-7% a year.

 5. Project Monthly Report

-Our next example is an extremely valuable monthly report form for project controlling.
-This interactive dashboard provides managers and team members with every single detail about the development of a project keeping everyone informed about the different stages and the performance of each of them.
+Our next example is an extremely valuable monthly report design for project controlling.
+This interactive dashboard provides managers and team members with every single detail about the development of a project, keeping everyone informed about the different stages and the performance of each of them.

 **click to enlarge**

-The value of this monthly reporting template created with professional KPI reporting software lies in its interactivity.
+The value of this template for monthly reporting created with professional KPI reporting software lies in its interactivity.
 First, you get small boxes indicating the client's name, project status, and time period you want to visualize.
-This can all be filtered upon the need to get deeper insights about previous stages or projects.
-Next, we get an overview of 3 key figures related to costs and revenue with an actual and expected value to quickly understand where the project is going in terms of money.
+This can all be filtered upon the need for deeper insights about previous stages or projects.
+Next, we get an overview of three key figures related to costs and revenue with an actual and expected value to quickly understand where the project is going in terms of budget.

-Paired to these cost-related metrics, the project dashboard provides KPIs related to tasks and time planning.
-Getting this level of detailed insights in a visually appealing way will help teams stay connected, perform their tasks better, and subsequently make the project more efficient.
+Paired with these cost-related metrics, the project dashboard provides KPIs related to tasks and time planning.
+Getting this level of detailed insight in a visually appealing way will enable teams to stay connected, perform their tasks better, and subsequently make the project more efficient.

 6. Monthly Social Media Report

 Social media never stops.
-In a world where each day people are more connected to their smart devices and their social accounts, brands who don’t extract every drop of potential from their channels will simply stay behind.
-This monthly media report full of relevant marketing KPIs will help you do just that.
+In a world where people are more connected to their smart devices and their social accounts each day, brands that don’t extract every drop of potential from their channels will simply fall behind.
+This social media report, full of relevant marketing KPIs, will help you stay ahead.

 **click to enlarge**

-Armed with powerful metrics such as followers, impressions, engagement rates, clicks, and more, this monthly social media report provides an overview of the performance on 4 main channels: Facebook, Twitter, Instagram, and YouTube.
-Each channel is divided into 7 fundamental metrics that are tracked against a set target and a previous period and displayed in colors red or green to quickly understand if the value is negative or positive.
+Armed with powerful insights such as followers, impressions, engagement rates, clicks, and more, this social media report provides an overview of the performance on four main channels: Facebook, Twitter, Instagram, and YouTube.
+Each channel is divided into seven fundamental metrics that are tracked against a set target and a previous period and displayed in red or green colors to quickly understand if the value is negative or positive.

 7. Energy Monthly Report

 Our seventh monthly activity report template focuses on the management of an energy company.
-From the total sales and consumption by sector to the production costs and the number of power cuts, this energy dashboard gives you a big picture of the different plant’s performance.
+From the total sales and consumption by sector to the production costs and the number of power cuts, this energy dashboard gives you a big picture of the performance of different plants.

 **click to enlarge**

-The monthly report template starts with a breakdown of the total energy consumption by each sector.
-This is a valuable piece of information to include in your reports monthly as it tells you who are your main consumers so you can prepare your resources and production in advance to answer their needs.
-Next, you have sales and cost-related data by sector and energy source which provide you an even deeper understanding of which should be your focus points.
+The template starts with a breakdown of the total energy consumption by each sector.
+This is a valuable piece of information to include in your monthly reports as it tells you who your main consumers are so you can prepare your resources and production in advance to answer their needs.
+Next, you have sales and cost-related insights by sector and energy source, which provide an even deeper understanding of which should be your focus points.
 In this case, renewable energy is the most desired by households because of the trend in consumers switching to more sustainable lifestyles.

 8. Monthly Service Report

-Our rundown of sample monthly reports would not be complete without a platform-specific example.
+Our rundown of examples would not be complete without a platform-specific one.
 This Zendesk dashboard tracks the customer support team performance for the last 30 days with metrics that are specific to each agent as well as general to the team.

 **click to enlarge**

-With metrics such as the occupancy rate, the net promoter score, average first contact resolution, among others, this monthly progress report template provides support managers with all the needed information to ensure the best customer service experience.
+With insights such as the occupancy rate, net promoter score, and average first contact resolution, among others, this monthly progress report template provides support managers with all the needed information to ensure the best customer service experience.
 Customers can make or break a company, so ensuring you support them in each stage of their journey is fundamental for business success.
-Taking this into account, reporting monthly on these Zendesk KPIs is fundamental as any inefficiencies need to be addressed immediately.
-For instance, if a support agent is underperforming his or her manager can provide training opportunities so that it won’t affect the performance of the whole team.
+Taking this into account, reporting monthly on these Zendesk KPIs is fundamental, as any inefficiencies need to be addressed immediately.
+For instance, if a support agent is underperforming, his or her manager can provide training opportunities so that it won’t affect the performance of the whole team.

 9. Google Analytics Monthly Report

-Our last monthly analytics report template is one of the most useful Google Analytics dashboards and it aims to monitor the performance of a website by tracking metrics such as sessions, new users, bounce rate, goals completion, among others.
+Our next monthly analytics report template is one of the most useful Google Analytics dashboards, and it aims to monitor the performance of a website by tracking metrics such as sessions, new users, bounce rate, and goal completion, among others.

 **click to enlarge**